-1) Automatic from current location (GPS if available in hardware)
+1) Automatically from current location (If GPS available in hardware)

 There are several geotagging apps available for iOS and Android.
 An option to import the GPS information from GPX files directly in Photosmith (and optionally showing the location inside the app itself or in the Maps app) would be a very welcome addition.

 More information (and the XML schema) can be found here: http://www.topografix.com/gpx.asp